crushten/go_endpoint_cloud/README.md

 Todo

-## Know Issues

-1. The application deployment currently doesn't work.
-Need to figure out how to push the container to ECR.

 ## Todo

-1. Need to verify the application is up/running.
-2. Add pipelines to lint/test/build the application and lint/test terraform files.
+1. Add pipelines to lint/test/build the application and lint/test terraform files.
-3. Improve local dev experience.
+2. Improve local dev experience.
-4. Metrics and log collection should also be setup.
+3. Metrics and log collection should also be setup.
-5. Clean up Go code and Terraform files.
+4. Clean up Go code and Terraform files.